Wander For A While

 But before I could finish my PhD, I was diagnosed with an incurable, chronic illness.
 It's not contagious, but it impacts me every minute of every day.
 So in 2014, I left the university's concrete campus to live in London where I could receive specialised medical treatment.

 I fell in love with London - which I had somehow overlooked during all those years in Norwich.
-For three years I walked around London taking photographs.
+For five years I walked around London taking photographs.
 And at the same time I slowly became real life friends with the creative, inspiring women I was meeting on Instagram - florists, artists, bakers, and photographers, to name but a few.

 When I was well, I would go out and take photos.
 And when I was poorly - which was often - I was housebound.
 So I would take online photography and Instagram classes, edit my images, look at maps of London, and spend time (so much time!) studying other people's photos.